 Syd Barrett, member of the 7th Cambridge Scout Troop and Pink Floyd, came from a Scouting/ Guiding family.

 The book ‘Syd Barrett: A Very Irregular Head’ tells of his father Max meeting his mother Winifred Flack Heeps at a mixed Scout/ Guide camp in 1930.
 As related by Rosemary Barrett, if with some degree of uncertainty, they met on top of a hay stack.

 (Arthur) Max and Winifred later ran a Cub pack together, which I have not yet unearthed from the Cambridge Archives.
-However, Winifred is recorded as being the Lady Cub Master for the 24th Cambridge in 1928.
-This was a ‘closed’ pack and run from St Collette’s Preparatory school.
+However, Winifred is recorded as being the Lady Cub Master for the 24th Cambridge in 1928, and for a time the 26th St. Andrews Baptist Church pack.
+The 24th was a ‘closed’ pack and run from St Collette’s Preparatory school.
+She is also recorded (as Miss F Heeps) as being ACM at the 5th Perse Prep shortly after the end of the Great War.

 The 24th Group only had a pack and was registered in the year that the Group system was implemented.
 There is no record of a pack running at this school before this date.